visuve/ostrinkets/readme.md

 - Example usage of
 	- fstat & fstatvfs on POSIX and GetFileInformationByHandle & GetFileInformationByHandleEx on Windows

+### bit_flipper
+- Periodically flips random bits on a file or a drive

 ## Prerequisites

 - Windows, Linux or FreeBSD